deepjavalibrary/djl/mxnet/mxnet-model-zoo/README.md

 ## Introduction

-MXNet model zoo contains most of the Symbolic model that can be used for inference and training.
+The MXNet model zoo contains most of the symbolic models that can be used for inference and training.

 All of the models in this model zoo contain pre-trained parameters for their specific datasets.

 ## Pre-trained models

-MXNet model zoo contains two major categories, CV and NLP.
-All of the models are grouped by their application under these categories:
+The MXNet model zoo contains two major categories, Computer Vision (CV) and Natural Language Processing (NLP).
+All of the models are grouped by their application under these two categories as follows:

 * CV
   * Action Recognition